 The Public Works and Traffic Departments receive reimbursements for the replacement of streetlights, fire alarm boxes, and traffic lights from individuals who have knocked them down with their vehicles.
-This revenue is used to fund the expenditure for replacement light poles, fire alarm boxes, and traffic lights.
+This revenue is used to fund replacement light poles, fire alarm boxes, and traffic lights.